ST Edge AI Core - Command-line Interface

 - unsupported target:

-with NPU,mlc
+stm32n6with NPU,mlc

-Select the generated embedded c-api: 'legacy
+Select the generated embedded inference C-API:

-Client API” and “Embedded Inference Client
+Inference Client API” and “Embedded Inference Client

-ST Edge AI API” articles for details) -
+ST Edge AI API” articles - Optional

 --allocate-activations